 Petite Blythe is smaller in comparison to the normal Blythe.
 Being 11.2 cm tall, it has a bendable body and moveable eyelids.
 However, there are newer versions of Petite Blythe available in the market; these new features include the tip to a system that allows you to actually change the dolls shoes!

-The price varies for Blythe dolls.
-The retail price for the normal dolls is around USD$60 going upwards to USD$6000 dollars for the limited edition of Neo Blythe.
+The price varies for Petite Blythe dolls.
+The retail price for the normal Petite dolls is around USD$60 going upwards to USD$6000 dollars for the limited edition of Petite Blythe.

 Like all vintage products, the demand for older Blythe dolls, especially Petite Blythe is more as compared to the new ones.
 Collectors will do almost any things to get their hands on the dolls they want.
 These dolls can sell for a price in thousands of dollars for an original Kenner and around 1000 dollars for the first edition of Neo dolls from Takara.

 In the year 1972, Kenner was responsible for releasing 4 versions of the doll in the United States of America.
 These versions included:

 • a redhead with bangs